supertokens/supertokens-core/README.md

 * All content that resides under the "ee/" directory of this repository, if that directory exists, is licensed under the license defined in "ee/LICENSE.md".
-* All third party components incorporated into the SuperTokens Software are licensed under the original license provided by the owner of the applicable component.
+* All third-party components incorporated into the SuperTokens Software are licensed under the original license provided by the owner of the applicable component.
-* Content outside of the above mentioned directories or restrictions above is available under the "Apache 2.0" license as defined in the level "LICENSE.md" file
+* Content outside of the above-mentioned directories or restrictions above is available under the "Apache 2.0" license as defined in the level "LICENSE.md" file